 PHOTO TIP #3: Send in a Shot list to your photographer!
 We send all of our couples our Wedding Worksheet to fill out before the wedding so that we know whose who in your family and can accommodate your photo requests.
 Also, please assign a relative from each side of the family to help us wrangle family members.
 This will ensure a smooth and less stressful family photoshoot.

 5:00-5:30 PM: Preparing for the Ceremony - Hide the Bride

 Ok now that the formals are out of the way, everyone has a few minutes to just relax, freshen up, and recompose themselves to get ready for the ceremony as guests begin to arrive.
 One photographer usually photographs the ceremony location and all the details before guests are seated.
 The other photographer is usually taking candids of guests as they arrive.
 For most Jewish Ceremonies, this is usually when the Ketuba signing takes place.
 In this case, One photographer handles the ceremony details and guest candids while the other captures the Ketuba signing.

 Here comes the bride!
 All eyes are on you as you walk down the aisle.
 This is perhaps the most special moment of the big day and we cover it from multiple perspectives.
 It’s always nice to see your expression as you are walking down the aisle with all eyes on you…but let’s not forget about your groom!
 We make sure to capture his reaction as well and these are some of our favorite photos from a wedding day.

-PHOTO TIP #4: Look at the Groom!
+PHOTO TIP #4: Take a deep breath and take it all in!
+This is it ....the moment you've been waiting for!
 Bridesmaids and Bride need to look up and SMILE as they come down the aisle.
-We know you are just thinking about not tripping and falling, but try not to look down at your shoes there whole time! ; )
+We know you are just thinking about not tripping and falling, but try to look at the groom and not down at your shoes there whole time! ; )

 6:00 PM: [Extended] Family Photos and Cocktail Hour